stefaniesmith/Udacity-Linux-Server-Config/README.md

 ### Configuration of grader user

-A grader user was created and given sudo privileges (by copying an existing sudo users file, and modifying the file to contain the correct user name).
+A grader user was created and given sudo privileges (by copying an existing sudo user's file, and modifying the file to contain the correct user name).
 ```sh
 $ sudo useradd grader
 $ sudo cp /etc/sudoers.d/90-cloud-init-users /etc/sudoers.d/grader